tim-hardcastle/Pipefish/docs/pipefish-a-high-level-view.md

 * They don't crash (or at least, by design they don't crash).
 This last point follows from the previous ones.
 If we try to *perform a computation* where the *values* become nonsense, then it makes sense to return an error value saying "This is nonsense"; whereas in a more procedural language, if we try to *execute a process* where the *state* becomes nonsense, then we have to abort the process.

-These considerations lead us to Charm, a REPL-oriented, data-oriented, [functional core / imperative shell](https://github.com/tim-hardcastle/Charm/blob/main/docs/functional-core-imperative-shell.md) language which thinks that everything is a CRUD app, and which comes with extensive facilities to let you build DSLs to form the front-ends of Charm services.
+These considerations lead us to Pipefish, a REPL-oriented, data-oriented, [functional core / imperative shell](https://github.com/tim-hardcastle/Pipefish/blob/main/docs/functional-core-imperative-shell.md) language which thinks that everything is a CRUD app, and which comes with extensive facilities to let you build DSLs to form the front-ends of Pipefish services.
 For your convenience the language comes wrapped in an invisible framework that lets you reconfigure a desktop app you interact with via its REPL as a backend service which you interact with via a client app.
-(While there are ways to put other front-ends on Charm, it is supposed that it will often, like SQL, be used as its own front-end.)
+(While there are ways to put other front-ends on Pipefish, it is supposed that it will often, like SQL, be used as its own front-end.)

 ## 2. Principles of design